 Definition of Black Market

-A Black market is a sector of the economy where transactions occur without the knowledge of the government and usually involve the breaking of certain laws such as filing proper tax returns.
+A ‘black market’ is a sector of the economy where transactions occur without the knowledge of the government and usually involve the breaking of certain laws such as filing proper tax returns.
+Other terms may include

 A black market can also refer to the selling of a particular good.
 For example, if price controls or quotas exist for a good, then usually a black market develops.
 An example is a ticket tout selling tickets far above face value.